dudance/simple-banking-system/README.md

-Simple banking system with the use of SQLite
 # simple-banking-system
 > Simple banking system with the use of SQLite.
 It provides simple bank operations like create new account, add income, transfer money or check account balance.